MediaBrowser/plugin.video.emby/README.md

 ### Warning
 Use at your own risk!
 This plugin assumes that you manage all your videos with Plex (and none with Kodi).
 You might lose data already stored in the Kodi video and music databases as this plugin directly changes them.
 Don't worry if you want Plex to manage all your media (like you should ;-)).

-### What does PKC do and how is it different from the official ['Plex for Kodi'](https://www.plex.tv/apps/computer/kodi/)?
+### What does PKC do?

-With other Plex addons for Kodi such as the official [Plex for Kodi](https://www.plex.tv/apps/computer/kodi/) or [PlexBMC](https://forums.plex.tv/discussion/106593/plexbmc-xbmc-add-on-to-connect-to-plex-media-server) there are a couple of issues:
-- Other Kodi addons such as NextAired, remote apps and others won't work
-- You can only use special Kodi skins
-- Slow speed: when browsing data has to be retrieved from the server.
-Especially on slower devices this can take too much time and you will notice artwork being loaded slowly while you browse the library
-- All kinds of workarounds are needed to get the best experience on Kodi clients

 PKC synchronizes your media from your Plex server to the native Kodi database.
-Because PKC uses the native Kodi database, the above limitations are gone!
+Hence:
+- Use virtually any other Kodi add-on
-- Use any Kodi skin you want!
+- Use any Kodi skin, completely customize Kodi's look
-- You can browse your media at full speed, images are cached
+- Browse your media at full speed (cached artwork)
-- All other Kodi addons will be able to "see" your media, thinking it's normal Kodi stuff
+- Automatically get additional artwork (more than e.g. Plex offers)
+- Enjoy Plex features using the Kodi interface

 Some people argue that PKC is 'hacky' because of the way it directly accesses the Kodi database.
 See [here for a more thorough discussion](https://github.com/croneter/PlexKodiConnect/wiki/Is-PKC-'hacky'%3F).